 Differential diagnosis of the neurological diseases of Parkinsonism, GBS, ALS, MS, and myasthenia gravis through presenting the causes, pathophysiology, diagnosis, and prognosis for each disease.

-The lecture presents the basic anatomy, physiology, pathophysiology of the lymphatic system.
-It also presents lipedema and lymphedema ( causes, types, stages, medical diagnosis and physical therapy assessment and management)
+The lecture presents the basic anatomy, physiology, and pathophysiology of the lymphatic system.
+It also presents lipedema and lymphedema (causes, types, stages, medical diagnosis and physical therapy assessment and management)

 At the beginning, the lecture presents the developmental milestones, stages of motor control, then delve into difference between preterm & full-term infant, assessment of neonates using APGAR score, intervention based on APGAR score, assessment of neonatal reflexes, and physical therapy management of some pediatric conditions as cerebral palsy, spina bifida, hydrocephalus, brachial plexus injury, down syndrome, plagiocephaly, Duchenne’s muscular dystrophy, and autism spectrum disorder.